 About Whatever the Weather

 Meaningful Encounters.
-That's my theme for 2018.
+That's been my theme for 2018, and it will be for years to come.
 Meetings that are free of hurry and hassle, surpassing limitations in time and space.
 Aiming to direct all of our attention to outselves, each other and our meeting.
 Finding out what this meeting allows into existence that would otherwise not be likely to happen.